prometheus/proposals/proposals/0074-new-labels-values-api.md

 On a similar thought process, a "minimum frequency" could be supported.
 For instance, the API request could set a `min-frequency=100`.

-The server would only return metric/label/value matches if their associated frequency was >= 100.
+The server would only return metric/label/value matches if their associated frequency/cardinality was >= 100.
 This allows for the discovery of high frequency or high cardinality metrics without needing to do a full search and order by.

 With the combination of this min value and the `limit` it would allow the server to return more quickly.